What is a Tethered Spinal Cord?

 A tethered spinal cord is treated surgically.
 Your child's neurosurgeon will remove a small amount of bone from the spine to reach the spinal cord.
 They will then free the tissue that is preventing the spinal cord from moving within the spine.

-However, there are also risks of not having surgery for a tethered spinal cord, including further progression of the symptoms with permanent damage to the spinal cord.
+There are also risks of not having surgery for a tethered spinal cord, including further progression of the symptoms with permanent damage to the spinal cord.
 This could include a total loss of bladder and bowel control, progressive scoliosis and the loss of the use of the legs.